 We are always on the lookout for dubious merchants who attempt collecting funds from unsuspecting customers for services they do not offer or products they do not have in stock.
 We also monitor transactions on our database to fish out questionable activities for potential fraud and unauthorized card usage.

-VoguePay has partnered with the global identity platform VERIDU to bring online payments in Nigeria to a world class security level.
-We also use security token on VoguePay as a second level authentication to prevent unauthorized access to merchant’s account.
+VoguePay has partnered with the global identity platform VERIDU to bring online payments in Nigeria to a world-class security level.
+We also use 3D authentication to complete transactions on VoguePay as a second level authentication to prevent unauthorized access to the merchant’s account.

 Merchants (people who receive payments through us) receive a security token via SMS, email or both depending on the parameters selected on the merchant’s account settings.
 Other security algorithms such as geo-location monitoring and behavioral pattern analysis systems, transaction patterns monitoring systems, IP monitoring, SSL Security Encryption, GeoTrust with EMV, audit trail, and data encryption technologies are actively in place to ensure security.

-Due to our commitment to protecting our merchants and their customers, we also try to ensure that value has been gotten for the money paid through us by implementing a certain window period for any of the parties who feels dis-satisfied with the payment to complain before we release funds.
-This we do to avoid charge backs as much as possible.
+Due to our commitment to protecting our merchants and their customers, we also try to ensure that value has been gotten for the money paid through us by implementing a certain window period for any of the parties who feel dissatisfied with the payment to complain before we release funds.
+This we do to avoid chargebacks as much as possible.

 It’s no longer news that the combination of anonymity, reach and speed along with the necessity of card-not-present (CNP) credit transactions has opened up the Internet and e-commerce processes to fraud.
 Research (by www.neustar.biz) said from 2006 to 2008, the average percentage of online sales lost to fraud held steady at about 1.4%.
 And in 2009, the total estimated online revenues lost to fraud dropped for the first time since 2003 resulting in a lower percentage of overall sales of 1.2%.